 Each person who suffers from an advanced illness has different symptoms and levels of pain.
 Our team works with you to determine your level of suffering – physical, psychological, social or spiritual.
 We help you, your family members and medical treatment team manage all aspects of your pain so you may live as fully as possible.

-The palliative care team is primarily an acute care hospital-based service; however, we can provide information and help coordinate care with various after-hospital programs including home care, care in another facility or hospice care as appropriate.
+The supportive and palliative care team is primarily an acute care hospital-based service; however, we can provide information and help coordinate care with various after-hospital programs including home care, care in another facility or hospice care as appropriate.

-Palliative Care Bereavement Support
+Supportive and Palliative Care Bereavement Support

-When a death occurs, the members of the palliative care team work with the pastoral care department to provide professional and compassionate care to those struggling with the loss.
+When a death occurs, the members of the supportive and palliative care team work with the pastoral care department to provide professional and compassionate care to those struggling with the loss.
 Chaplains and members of the patient's medical team are available 24 hours a day to answer questions and provide spiritual and emotional support.

-Palliative Care End-of-Life Care Planning Assistance
+Supportive and Palliative Care End-of-Life Care Planning Assistance

-The palliative care team supports you and your family during the time of final transition.
+The supportive and palliative care team supports you and your family during the time of final transition.
 We help you determine choices for end-of-life medical care and whether or not life-sustaining treatments should continue.
 Even if certain medical treatments may be withdrawn, our caring and compassion never end.

 If you are at the end of your life's journey, we want to be sure you have someone to be there to support you.
 Our Doula Program at Baylor University Medical Center at Dallas provides trained volunteers who will offer you support, comfort and a presence as you approach the end of life.